 Frequently Asked Questions

-NO. Labels and MSDS for renewal products need only be submitted if label modifications have been made since last submission, products are listed as conditional on the renewal application, or if new products are added on the renewal application.
+No. Labels and MSDS for renewal products need only be submitted if label modifications have been made since last submission, products are listed as conditional on the renewal application, or if new products are added on the renewal application.

 This indicates the product was conditionally registered for the previous registration period due to the product label not complying with our department’s regulations.
 If the labeling issues were not addressed as required, registration may be denied.

-YES.
+Yes.
 Products can be added to the bottom or reverse side of the renewal form.
 If you need additional new product registration applications, please download a (new) application for specialty fertilizer product registration listed under Forms + Resources or please email fertilizer.registration.mda@state.mn.us.

 The envelope containing your renewal application must be postmarked by December 31st.